chia-chang/product-case-studies/covid-automation-product.md

 ## 4. My Role and Approach

-I owned analytics product design and implementation for this project, working as the technical lead between stakeholders and the data engineering team:
+I owned the analytics product design and implementation for this project, acting as the bridge between stakeholders and the data engineering team:

 **Primary Stakeholder - Lead Epidemiologist:**